 Obviously I pointed out the most minor thing on your list first because hey, making a plan for what you’ll watch is a lot easier than figuring out who’s going to do the shopping, watch and homeschool the kids, or clean the house when telecommuting is going on!

 Learn from what happened last time and start thinking about this now.
 It’s a good habit to get into anyway to share the mental and physical load of running a household.
-In our house this is a weekly conversation and we use the Household Responsibility Tracker, found in the Member’s Only Library.
+In our house this is a weekly conversation.
 I’m happy to report that it has gone incredibly well.
 My husband offered to take over the shopping during the last quarantine (chivalry?), he’s good at it and liked it so to this day he’s still doing it weekly!
 WOOHOO for me!

 4. Change Your Mindset